BrunoMCBraga/Kernel-Whisperer/README.md

 ## Interaction with the database
  I am not leveraging any API to interact with the database.
 I wanted Kernel Whisperer to be versatile so that i could switch to any database with a couple of adjustments.
-As such, i am leveraging a Python server that reads queries and executes them directly on the OS through the command line.
+As such, i have created a simple Python server that reads queries and executes them directly on the OS through the command line.

 ## Ports, configurations and modules